 fudge which go directly to your waistline expansion....however, we forgot to count these calories!

 There are lots of things to do in the town, including shopping, zip lining, mini golf and boat tours.

 morning, we boarded Shepler’s Mackinac Island Ferry to head to the Island on the 10:00 a.m. ferrry.
 This Ferry trip is a little longer (about 20

 minutes) because the Ferry will go under the bridge (view of the structure of

 the bridge) and then continue on to Mackinac Island.

 Shepler’s does give a military discount for active or veteran service.

 Be sure to visit the Grand Hotel and walk down Main Street.
-The Grand Hotel has a nice lunch (around $11) on the first floor (note there is no tipping; so do not leave a tip).
-You can also go upstairs to the Grand Ballroom and have lunch for $35 (estimate) for an all-you-can-eat high quality buffet style meal.
+The Grand Hotel has a nice lunch on the first floor.
+You can also go upstairs to the Grand Ballroom and have lunch with an all-you-can-eat high quality buffet style meal.